The largest purchaser

 Safeguarding the land

 Some politicians wanted to safeguard at least some land in Māori ownership.
-Those who experimented with various reform proposals included John Ballance, William Rees, and the Māori politicians James Carroll and Āpirana Ngata.
+Those who experimented with various reform proposals included John Ballance, William Rees, and the Māori politicians James Carroll and Apirana Ngata.
 In 1900 the Liberal government passed the Maori Land Administration Act.
-This was designed to give control of Māori land alienation to district Maori Land Boards, which would be elected by local Māori.
+This was designed to give control of Māori land alienation to district Maori Land Boards, whose members would be elected by local Māori.
 The project was well-intentioned, but failed for a number of reasons.

 In 1907 the Crown purchasing system was reactivated, and large areas continued to be purchased up to about 1920.
 The Native Lands Act 1909 introduced a very important reform, by which decisions over Māori land alienation had to be made at publicly notified meetings of owners.
 The government exempted itself from this requirement in 1913.
 During the First World War large areas of land were bought so they could be granted to returned servicemen.